Skip To Main Content

 Middle School

-Middle School at University Prep is about establishing the building blocks for academic success and character development.
+Middle School at UPrep, a 6-12 private school in Seattle, is about establishing the building blocks for academic success and character development.
 Our students begin to learn what it means to self-advocate as learners and begin to find their voices, their passions, and their community.

 Most importantly, our students see their teachers as partners in their academic journey.
 Middle School students demonstrate their ability to understand and articulate their academic strengths and areas for growth during bi-annual student-led conferences, and they formulate action plans to improve academic performance, gaining confidence in the process of learning.